Pennsylvania’s Laws That You Should Know When You Are Involved in a Slip-And-Fall Incidents

 Work with Our Legal Professionals at JP Ward for Your Injury Claim

-We understand that you may face onerous medical bills and lost wages from your serious injuries, and our team at JP Ward is here to assist you with the aftermath of your slip and fall incident.
+We understand that you may face onerous medical bills and lost wages from your serious injuries, and our team at J.P.
+Ward and Associates is here to assist you with the aftermath of your slip and fall incident.

 If you or a loved one has been seriously injured due to someone else’s negligence, Pennsylvania law allows you to ask for compensation for your losses.
 You can claim or file a lawsuit against the responsible party, demonstrating culpability and the magnitude of your losses and possibly winning a settlement judgment to compensate you for your losses.

-The initial step is to speak with a local attorney at JP Ward who specializes in premises liability matters.
+The initial step is to speak with a local attorney at J.P.
+Ward and Associates who specializes in premises liability matters.

 The attorney will be able to examine the accident, identify the roles or responsibilities of all parties involved, and then explain the best course of legal action to take.
 You might potentially pursue legal action with the advice of an attorney if the property management/owners who caused your injury do not adequately compensate you.